 “Everyone was working as a small unit, making sure things work.
 We didn’t have many instructors at the time just enough to respond to the need, as the years passed and the number of students increased we had more people” he reminisced.

 For a few years, Dr. Frankl acted as the Director of Operations while continuing as a full-time instructor.
-He helped supervise the growth of the university but stepped down after a couple years to focus on teaching.
+He helped supervise the growth of the university but stepped down when the university moved its operations to Vancouver to focus on teaching.
 Today he exclusively teaches in an online capacity for UCW as he lives on Vancouver Island.

 Taking the challenge of teaching in this medium he discovered new advantages to online education.

 As an online instructor, Dr. Frankl is able to see where students have difficulty and where their effort is going.
-He uses the platform to help more students by findinng where they are struggle and addressing the need.
+He uses the platform to help more students by finding where they are struggling and adjusting his teaching delivery method accordingly.